 If you brought medications to the hospital, staff will review the containers and labels to help identify medications you currently are taking.
-Staff will then ask you to send the medications home with a family member or we will store the medications for safekeeping until discharge.
+Staff will then ask you to send the medications home with a family member or friend, will place in a locked cabinet on the unit, or will send the medications to the hospital pharmacy for safekeeping until discharge.